Major & Minor

 Pursue a degree or take courses in electrical and computer engineering.

-Energy, health, communications, and music, can all be explored through our graduate program.
+Robotics, medical imaging, emerging computing platforms, communications, and audio, can all be explored through our graduate program.

 Research includes signals, VLSI, computer architecture, physical electronics, and more.

 There are no upcoming events at this time.More Events

 December 14, 2016

 Professor Kevin Parker, a University of Rochester researcher whose discoveries have been widely applied in medical imaging and image processing, has been named a fellow of the National Academy of Inventors.

 September 13, 2016

 Carestream Health, a leader in medical and dental imaging, and an interdisciplinary team of University researchers will collaborate on developing new technologies to expand the use of ultrasound imaging for medical diagnosis.

 Thomas Howard, assistant professor of electrical and computer engineering, has been awarded a NSF Grant for Robotics research

 Thomas Howard, assistant professor of electrical and computer engineering, has been awarded $289,376 from the National Science Foundation for a research grant titled "Learning Adaptive Representations for Robust Mobile Robot Navigation from Multi-Modal Interactions."